auerswal/pubcloud2020/ex1-reqs/README.md

-Anyway, whenever some existing requirement changes, or a new requirement emerges,
-There is a real risk to overlook existing requirements when searching for a solution for an unexpected problem resulting in new requirements.
+Anyway, whenever some existing requirement changes, or a new requirement emerges, there is a real risk to overlook existing requirements when searching for a solution for an unexpected problem resulting in new requirements.
-It is necessary to verify that the adjusted solution still fulfills the pre-exisitng and still valid requirements.
+It is necessary to verify that the adjusted solution fulfills the still valid pre-existing requirements.

 ---